pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 to PyPI.
 You need to:

 1. **Create a package development environment.** You will do this using Hatch.
 1. [**Build your package**](../package-structure-code/python-package-distribution-files-sdist-wheel).
-Building a package is the process of turning your code into 2 distribution files: an sdist and a wheel.
+Building a package is the process of turning your code into 2 types of distribution files: sdist and wheel.
 The wheel distribution file is particularly important for users who will `pip install` your package.
 1. **Create an account on (test) PyPI**: You will need to create a PyPI account and associated token which provides permissions for you to upload your package.
 1. **Publish to PyPI using `hatch publish`**: Once you have completed the above two steps, you are ready to use `hatch` to publish your package!

-In this lesson you will learn how to publish your package to PyPI you will using [Hatch](https://twine.readthedocs.io/en/stable/).
+In this lesson you will learn how to publish your package to PyPI using [Hatch](https://hatch.pypa.io/latest/).
 In a future lesson, you will learn how to create an automated GitHub action workflow that publishes an updated version of your package to PyPI every time you create a GitHub release.